googleapis/google-cloud-cpp/google/cloud/tpu/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud TPU API][cloud-service-docs], a service to TPU API provides customers with access to Google TPU technology.
+This directory contains an idiomatic C++ client library for [Cloud TPU][cloud-service], a service that provides customers with access to Google TPU technology.

 This library is **experimental**.
 Its APIs are subject to change without notice.